 Aggregated reporting is not covered in the current implementation specifications.
-This section is for informational purposes, for following phases of standardization.
+This section discusses a topic for further research.

-Autonomic Network should minimize the need for human intervention.
+An Autonomic Network should minimize the need for human intervention.
 In terms of how the network should behave, this is done through an autonomic Intent provided by the human administrator.
 In an analogous manner, the reports which describe the operational status of the network should aggregate the information produced in different network elements in order to present the effectiveness of autonomic Intent enforcement.
 Therefore, reporting in an autonomic network should happen on a network-wide basis [RFC7575].

-Several events can occur in an autonomic network in the same way they can happen in a traditional network.
-However, when reporting to a human administrator, such events should be aggregated to avoid advertisement about individual managed elements.
+Multiple simultaneous events can occur in an autonomic network in the same way they can happen in a traditional network.
+However, when reporting to a human administrator, such events should be aggregated to avoid notifications about individual managed elements.
 In this context, algorithms may be used to determine what should be reported (e.g., filtering) and in which way and how different events are related to each other.
-Besides that, an event in an individual element can be compensated by changes in other elements to maintain a network-wide level which is described in the autonomic Intent.
+Besides that, an event in an individual element can be compensated by changes in other elements to maintain a network-wide target which is described in the autonomic Intent.

-Reporting in an autonomic network may be in the same abstraction level of the Intent.
-In this context, the visibility on current operational status of an autonomic network can be used to switch to different management modes.
+Reporting in an autonomic network may be at the same abstraction level as Intent.
+In this context, the aggregated view of current operational status of an autonomic network can be used to switch to different management modes.
 Despite the fact that autonomic management should minimize the need for user intervention, possibly there are some events that need to be addressed by human administrator actions.

 7.4.
-Feedback Loops to NOC()
+Feedback Loops to NOC ()

 Feedback loops are required in an autonomic network to allow the intervention of a human administrator or central control systems, while maintaining a default behaviour.
-Through a feedback loop an administrator can be prompted with a default action, and has the possibility to acknowledge or override the proposed default action.
+Through a feedback loop an administrator must be prompted with a default action, and has the possibility to acknowledge or override the proposed default action.